HarrisonStout1/Final340Project/README.md

-# Final340Project
-The repo should include a README on the main page outlining:

-The general/topic and challenge the code addresses
-A list of any required dependencies and additional programs The main programs written to analyze the data
-A tutorial/walkthrough of how to operate the code
-A sample of results from the analysis
-Any limitations on running the program
-A brief discussion of future results.

 # Problem:
 In many real applications of audio recording, we experience unwanted background noise that we want to remove.
 Thus, our challenge was to implement a filter that would remove background noise and emphasize the freqeuencies associated with the human voice.